prathibha-n/portfolio-pm/prd-voice-ai-captain/PRD.md

 ### 1.2 What the Evidence Shows

 > **Honesty note:** No primary research has been conducted for this document.
 The figures below are working hypotheses — either structured estimates based on how these systems typically work, or industry benchmarks from published sources.
-Each entry states its basis clearly and describes exactly how to replace the hypothesis with a real number before this PRD is used to commit resources.
+Each entry states its basis clearly and describes exactly how to replace the hypothesis with a real number.

 ---